fouldsy/piper-pa-28-flight-sim/docs/cockpit.md

 ![Cockpit interior cleaned](images/cockpit/interior-cleaned.jpg)

-I couldn't get everything out from behind the instrument panel without removing the interior panel, which while tempting, seemed a little unnecessary and too much work.
-But, again, it gave a much better starting point to then begin building the flight simulator.
+I couldn't get everything out from behind the instrument panel without removing the entire panel, which while tempting, seemed a little unnecessary and too much work.
+But even like this, it gave a much better starting point to then begin building the flight simulator.

 ![Instrument panel cleaned up and tidied](images/cockpit/interior-cleaned-dash.jpg)

 ## Initial component installation

-One of the main reasons I'd wanted a Cessna 172 cockpit was to then use a Garmin G1000 suite.
+One of the main reasons I'd wanted a Cessna 172 cockpit was to use a Garmin G1000 suite.
 As much as there's an appeal to steam-driven gauges, since I can't fly for real, I've always been attracted to the G1000 panels.

 Initially, I was going to stay true to steam-driven gauges, so built a Garmin GNS-430 and GNS-530 unit based on the designs by [Allan Glen](https://cessna172sim.allanglen.com/).